Computationally Efficient Safe Reinforcement Learning for Power Systems: CONTROLLER DESIGN

 \subsection{Policy optimization through reinforcement learning}

-We parametrize the search over $\Pi$ using \eqref{eqn:10-6-1} with parameter $\theta$, and we optimize $\theta$ using policy gradient RL algorithms.
+We parametrize the search over $\Pi$ using \eqref{eqn:10-6-1} with parameter $\theta$, and we choose $\theta$ to optimize \eqref{eqn:opt_performance} using policy gradient RL algorithms.
 The policy gradient theorem from reinforcement learning allows one to use past experience to estimate the gradient of the cost function \eqref{eqn:9-30-1} with respect to $\theta$ \cite{Bertsekas2019}.
 This is a standard approach for RL in continuous control tasks \cite{Lillicrap2016}.
 Policy gradient methods require that it be possible to compute the gradient of $\pi_\theta$ with respect to $\theta$.
 More specifically, $G$ must be differentiable (Thm. \ref{thm:main}, part \ref{thm:diff}) or else the safety filter would have to be treated as an uncertain influence whose behavior must be estimated from data.
+The parameter $\theta$ is randomly initialized at the beginning of the policy gradient algorithm.

 In addition to being differentiable, $\pi_\theta$ has two other noteworthy attributes.
 First, under the optimal choice of $\theta$, the controller $\pi_\theta$ performs no worse than $\pi_0$.
 This is because $\pi_0$ is a feasible solution to \eqref{eqn:opt_performance}, so the optimal solution to \eqref{eqn:opt_performance} can do no worse.
 Second, unlike projection-based methods \cite{Gros2020}, the structure of $\pi_\theta$ facilitates exploration of the interior of the safe action set.
 This is because smooth functions such as the sigmoid or hyperbolic tangent can be used as activation functions in the output layer of $\psi_\theta$ to constrain its output to $\B_\infty$.
 By tuning the steepness of the activation function, it is possible to bias the output of $\psi_\theta$ towards or away from the boundary of $\B_\infty$.